Atlantic Oil and Gas Information

 The Atlantic OCS Area is divided into four planning areas along the Atlantic seaboard:

 Ten oil and gas lease sales were held in the Atlantic between 1976 and 1983.
 Fifty-one (51) wells were drilled in the Atlantic OCS; five (5) Continental Offshore Stratigraphic Test (COST) wells between 1975 and 1979, and forty-six (46) industry wells between 1977 and 1984.
-Five Mid-Atlantic wells offshore New Jersey has successful drillstem tests for natural gas and/or condensate.
-These five wells were abandoned as non-commercial, at the time.
+Offshore New Jersey, in a four OCS block area consisting of Hudson Canyon (HC) 598, 599, 642, and 643, eight wells had natural gas shows.
+Six wells recovered natural gas and/or condensate on cased hole drillstem test.
+Rates were variable, often declining over time.
+All wells were abandoned as non-commercial, at the time.
 At present, there are no active oil and gas leases in the Atlantic area.

 A summary document of the eight exploratory wells drilled in the North Atlantic is currently available.
 Reports on each of the eight exploratory and two COST wells drilled in the North Atlantic Planning Area are available, and reports on ten of the thirty-four (34) wells drilled in the Mid Atlantic Planning Area available in this release.
 (Accounting for the two COST wells, 32 wells were drilled in the Mid-Atlantic Planning Area).